David McLaren (politician): Early years

 On arriving in Wellington McLaren became involved in the Union movement seeking to improve the lot of lower paid workers.
 McLaren was Secretary of the Wellington Wharf Labourers Union in New Zealand.
 He was considered a moderate socialist.

 He was a member of the Wellington City Council for 11 years from 1901 to 1912 and was elected Mayor of Wellington from 1912 to 1913.
-McLaren was also member of the Hospital Board for 12 years.
+McLaren was also a member of the Hospital Board for 12 years.
 During World War I McLaren was appointed to the Military Service Board, and also served on the War Relief Association from its inception in 1914.
 At the end of the war he was appointed to the Influenza Epidemic Commission.